 Working with Datanomix

-What were your biggest takeaways and improvements in the first few months of using Fusion?
+What were your biggest takeaways and improvements in the first few months of using Datanomix?

 Consistency and predictability in performance.
 We know exactly where each job stands and why.
 The scores motivate the team to hit our production targets, and we use the data to do morning reviews of performance as well as troubleshoot jobs that aren’t performing where they should be.

-How does Fusion fit into your daily routine now?
+How does Datanomix fit into your daily routine now?

 What advice would you give to other shop owners evaluating the idea of pulling data from the production floor to help run their business?